ucl98/pinecone_ingest_python_implementation/README.md

 PINECONE_NAMESPACE = "your_pinecone_namespace"
   ```

-3. Add pdf's
-  Create a new folder "docs" inside the project.
+3. Create a new folder "docs" inside the project.
   Add the pdfs you want to delete or upload to pinecone in "docs".
   Remove them after you executed the program.